jtail/conventions/java/variables.md

         gem -> calcDamage(damageBase, gem)
     ).orElse(damageBase);

+An obvious exception to this rule is variable modified in the loop.

 Motto:

 1. Automated refactoring to extract a method does not result in nice method signatures if variable is changed inside the